 There is a bit of a myth that giving your baby solids will definitely help them sleep better at night.
 Yep, it can, in the long run, but certainly not initially.
-And "solids" is a very vague term - we need to be looking at what foods and at what times your baby is having that food if we're discussing how solids helps night sleep.
+And "solids" is a very vague term - we need to be looking at what foods and at what times your little one is having that food if we're discussing how solids helps night sleep.

-What nightlights do do though, is give your baby something distracting or stimulating to look at, making it harder for them to settle to sleep.
+What nightlights do do though, is give your little one something distracting or stimulating to look at, making it harder for them to settle to sleep.
 A lot of nightlights are also the "wrong" colour for promoting good sleep and actually inhibit the natural release of the sleep hormone melatonin, meaning your baby or toddler will struggle to settle into a deep sleep or into their night-time sleep cycles.

-We'd generally suggest saving the nightlight until your child is over 2 and starts asking about monsters in their room!
+We'd generally suggest saving the nightlight until your child is over 2 and starts asking about monsters in their room.

 The late afternoon nap:

 Naps are definitely important for decent night sleep and we've written a lot about how too much or too little daytime sleep can adversely affect the night, but one way naps really do sabotage the chances of a good night, is the late afternoon nap in particular.
 Ideally by 8 months this nap is gone altogether, because a nap that is too late in the day or for too long is going to wreak havoc with the night.
-Once over 3 months old, any large chunk of sleep beyond 3PM can cause difficulty at bedtime, can cause night wakes where your baby may be difficult to get back to sleep and it can be the cause of an early morning wake.
-The late afternoon nap has a lot to answer for!
-What we suggest is trying to get a longer sleep happening earlier in the day and using the late afternoon nap as a short catch-up nap to get your baby through until bedtime.
+Once over 3 months old, any large chunk of sleep beyond 3PM can cause difficulty at bedtime, can cause night wakes where your baby may be difficult to get back to sleep and it can be the cause of an early morning wake; the late afternoon nap has a lot to answer for.
+What we suggest is trying to get a longer sleep happening earlier in the day, around lunchtime, and using the late afternoon nap as a short catch-up nap to get your baby through until bedtime.
 It definitely shouldn't be their longest nap of the day.

 New skills and developmental leaps:

-There are of course a dozen other factors influencing night-time sleep for babies and toddlers, but these four we've just mentioned are definitely the lesser known ones!
+There are of course a dozen other factors influencing night-time sleep for babies and toddlers, but these four we've just mentioned are definitely the lesser known ones.
 If you'd like further information on achieving good night sleep, read this article.